Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 ### The Problem

 #### Code
 I started by implementing the logic behind the application.
 Assuring that the functionality with adequate error handling was added to the QR genrator function and also the download function.
 I designed a custom hook for this purpose which is rendered in the App.jsx.
 To keep the code clean and in one place I decided to use the styled-components library to style the rendered UI.
+General styling is kept to the index.css file.

+Besides the basic requirements of te project I used the focus method to make the input field active when the page is rendered.
+I added a Lottie animation for enhanced UX and the favicon is color theme sensitive, i.e. it changes color depending if the users os settings are ligh or dark.

+If I hade more time I would create the possibility for the user to change the propoerties to customize the QR code file.

 #### Design
 For the designed I prepared some simple wireframes in Fgima to have a design to follow and assure that the design is responsive: